Edited by: Juan Ruiz

 Business within Europe is called “Club Europe,” and internationally it’s called “Club World” or “Club Suite.”
 A specific class between London and New York City is called “Club World London City.”
 First class is always designated as such.

 In addition, British Airways refers to it’s award currency as “Avios” rather than “miles” or “points.”

 Yes.
-The Chase British Airways Visa Signature® Card costs $95 each year.
+The card costs $95 each year.

 As long as you utilize the BA services every 36 months, your Avios will not expire.
 This includes earning Avios, spending money with BA, and spending Avios.

 The card does not have foreign transaction fees.

-You can either find a different flight, use one of their airline partners (if using Avios to book an award), or use the BA “stopover” feature, which allows you to connect to a final destination in a city in the UK.
+There are a few ways you can attempt to escape the fees (or to attempt to lower them).
+You can either find a different flight, use one of its airline partners (if using Avios to book an award), or use the BA “stopover” feature, which allows you to connect to a final destination in a city in the U.K.